fadden/CiderPress2/FileConv/Code/ApplePascal-notes.md

 Pascal programs are often indented with spaces (' '), so to reduce the file size, leading spaces may be compressed with run-length encoding.
 If a line starts with an ASCII DLE ($10), the following byte holds the number of spaces, plus 32.
 It's valid to encode a lack of indentation as $10 $20 (i.e. 0 spaces).
-The maximum number of spaces that can be encoded this way is not documented, but the Editor appears to stop at $6d (77 spaces), and staying at or below
-$7f (95 spaces) seems prudent.
+Values up to $ff (223 spaces) appear to be valid, though the Editor won't apply compression at all if the number of spaces exceeds that.

 It's unclear to what extent control characters and high-ASCII text are allowed or tolerated, though the Editor does not allow control characters to be entered (they're inserted as '?'